solanki-parin/VivoxIntegration/README.md

-# 🎤 Vivox Voice Integration
+# Vivox Voice Integration

-A **client-side voice communication system** built using the Vivox SDK for Unreal Engine 5.
+A **client side voice communication system** built using the Vivox SDK for Unreal Engine 5.

 This system provides a structured and extensible way to manage: